KSDaemon/wampy.js/Migrating.md

 now you should explicitly pass a msgpack instance via options.
 2. From 2.0.0 version, in node.js enviroment you need to explicitly provide a websocket instance.

-All necessary libs are included.
+All necessary libs are included or added as dependencies.
 See examples below.

 ```javascript